ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/detection_event_rules.md

 This action consists in creating two plot configurations when a detection event is triggered: the first one includes data preceding the event, while the second one includes data following the event.

-### Retrain Action
+### Retrain

-Retrain action lets you retrain your model.
-Therefore, it is only available when the monitoring target of the rule is related to a model.
+Retrain Action enables the automatic retraining of your model.
+Therefore, it is only available when the target of the rule is related to a model.
 The retrain action does not need any parameter because it is automatically inferred from the `Model Name` attribute of the rule.
 Of course, the model must already have a retrain trigger associated before setting up this action.